arjunvnair/ParfA/README.md

     }
 }
 ````
-Scary, right?
-Let's take a look at this same program in ParfA:
+What might this program look like in ParfA?
 ````
 ask "What is the length?"
 create number length store answer